 The content statement is used to generate the content of the target artifact.
 Basically, all characters given in a String (enclosed in a pair of apostrophes or quotes including appropriate Java escapes and line breaks) are emitted as output to the result artifact.
 Content statements executed in the course of template evaluation according to the control flow make up the entire content of the target artifact (fragment).
 A content statement may consist of multiple lines as part of the content.
 Thereby, variable references or IVML expressions are substituted as described for variables in Section 3.2.8.

 Chained (sequential) content statements within the same def are concatenated.
 By default, content statements within a def are ended by a line break, except for the last one, to which a line end is appended by default only in the top-level def (can be adjusted using explicit line ends such as \n or the <CR> keyword in conjunction with the content statement as introduced below in this section).
-For returning the concatenated result from a def, the last statement of the respective def must be the last content statement of the sequence.
+For returning the concatenated result from a def, the last statement of the respective def must be the last content statement of the sequence (also the last statement in the last alternative/loop counts).
 Multiple def calls can be combined within a content statement stating the defs as substitutable expressions.
 Please note that the return of all defs involved in such chains must return/end with a respective content statement so that all results can be properly collected in the sequence of execution.
+Moreover, it is important to note that in a chain of def calls content statements are only chained, if every def ends with a content statement.
+In particular, if one def delegates the work, e.g., as it consists only of a loop and a (dynamic dispatched) def call, the respective call must be given as a substitutable expression within a content statement, e.g., ‘${furtherDev(someElement)}’.